 2.3.3 Experimentation design

 110 kg of soil collected for the incubation tests were homogenized by quartage to obtain a representative sample.
 55 kg of the quartered soil are then quartered to produce two series of tests: A and B (Fig. 4A).
 Four treatments were applied to each series: the control (TST) without any addition of biochar, the treatment TB10 with 10% of biochar (100 g of biochar per 1000 g of soil), the treatment TB20 with 20% of biochar (200 g of biochar per 1000 g of soil) and the treatment TB30 with 30% of biochar (300 g of biochar per 1000 g of soil).
 For field experimentation (Fig. 4B), only the 20% biochar input was considered, as it showed the best trend in element release.
 Randomized complete blocks measuring 15 m x 7.5 m (112.5 m2) were used.
 Five treatments, each repeated three times, are applied: TST for the control soil (no inputs), TNPK for the soil amended with chemical fertilizers and TBS (at sowing), TBL (at germination) and TBF (at flowering) for the biochar incubation treatments.
-For the TNPK treatment, 2.4 kg of NPK 20:10:10 fertilizer was applied at germination step and 2.4 kg of urea 46%N at flowering.
+For the TNPK treatment, 2.4 kg of NPK 20:10:10 fertilizer was applied at germinationstep and 2.4 kg of urea 46%N at flowering.
 The maize harvest was carried out after three months.